-If a known obstruction (ice, debris, etc.) prevents closing, press the switch forward and hold.
+If a known obstruction (ice, debris, etc.) prevents closing and moves the sunroof in the opposite direction, press the switch forward and hold.
 This allows the sunroof to move towards the closed position.

-NOTE: Pinch protection is disabled while the switch is 3 pressed.
+NOTE: Pinch protection is disabled while the switch is pressed.